 You can create a map by placing a series of comma-separated entries inside curly braces.
 Each entry is a key and a value separated by a colon:

-This creates a map that associates the first name of each Beatle with his last name.
+This creates a map that associates a type of tree (key) to a specific tree within that family (value).
 Syntactically, in a map literal, keys can be any literal, a variable name, or a parenthesized expression.
 Values can be any expression.
 Here, we’re using string literals for both keys and values.

 value types in Wren.
 That means a number, string, range, bool, or null